thaibirding.com by Nick Upton

 Unconfirmed Species

-Pectoral Sandpiper Caladris melanotos - A low quality photograph taken through heat haze of one individual of what was almost certainly this species was obtained at Laem Pak Bia/Pak Thale on 21st November 2007.
+Pectoral Sandpiper Caladris melanotos - A low quality photograph taken through heat haze of one individual of what may have been this species was obtained at Laem Pak Bia/Pak Thale on 21st November 2007.
+This record was not accepted by the Thai records comittee.

-Long-billed Pipit Anthus similis - Extremely poor quality photographs of what appears to be this species were obtained near Chiang Saen on 20th October 2007.
+Long-billed Pipit Anthus similis - Extremely poor quality photographs of what is perhaps this species were obtained near Chiang Saen on 20th October 2007.
+This record was not accepted by the Thai records comittee.

 About the Adverts